urube/DE321_Assessment2/README.md

 **@djv0049,**
 **@urube**
-This is a work done by students for assessement.
+This is a work done by students for assessment.